 Afterward, transfer to bus where you will be taken to Voss, and from there you will take the Bergen Railway to the city of Bergen.
 Kids will love traveling by a series of trains, bus, and boat, and parents won’t be able to stop taking pictures.

 TIP: Pack plenty of snacks for your travels, and remember to use the bathroom on every train or ferry (there isn’t one on the bus ride).

 When traveling on the historic Bergen Railway, keep an eye out for the remote mountain village of Finse.

 This tiny town, which has no roads and can only be accessed by train, was the filming location for Hoth in The Empire Strikes Back.
 It’s amazing to see the small smattering of Norwegian homes nestled in a hillside, where there are no cars to get around – only bikes!

 3. Step into the fairytale world of Frozen

-To nurture your child’s enthusiasm for Nordic culture, take them to Oslo’s Norwegian Museum of Cultural History, an outdoor experience where they can step inside and explore traditional buildings.
-When in Bergen, don’t miss the opportunity take a (not very) spooky stroll through Troll Forest, where carved wooden trolls, witches, and magnificent playgrounds await!
+To nurture your child’s enthusiasm for Nordic culture and learn about Norwegian history, take them to Oslo’s Norwegian Museum of Cultural History (Norsk Folkemuseum), an outdoor experience where they can step inside and explore traditional buildings, including a traditional stave church.

 5. Free fun in Oslo